micmejia/bible-dump/AMPC/2 Corinthians/2 Cor 6.md

-Laboring together [as God's fellow workers] with Him then, we beg of you not to receive the grace of God in vain [that [^a]merciful kindness by which God exerts His holy influence on souls and turns them to Christ, keeping and strengthening them--do not receive it to no purpose].
+Laboring together [as God's fellow workers] with Him then, we beg of you not to receive the grace of God in vain [that merciful kindness by which God exerts His holy influence on souls and turns them to Christ, keeping and strengthening them--do not receive it to no purpose].